ios-xr/lnt-iso-utils/test/template.README.md

 {% endfor %}
 ## Running

-It can be run as follows:
+The tool can be run as follows:

-    /auto/ljam/getrpms-latest/xr-image-extract-rpms --output-dir <output-dir> <iso-path>
+    ./xr-image-extract-rpms --output-dir <output-dir> <iso-path>

 It will put all the RPMs found in the specified ISO into the specified directory.